-I’m so excited to share a simple Thanksgiving math activity the preschoolers and I did recently!
-It was inspired by my blogging bud Asia from Fun at Home with Kids and her new book.
+I’m so excited to share a simple Thanksgiving math activity, perfect for your list of fall activities for preschoolers!
+The turkey math activity was inspired by my blogging bud Asia from Fun at Home with Kids and her new book.

 Full disclosure – I received a free copy of the book in exchange for sharing it with you.
 All opinions are, as always, my own!
 Affiliate links included below for your convenience.